ccremer/kubernetes-zfs-provisioner/README.md

 ### Provisioner

-By **default the container image should work out of the box** when installed in the cluster,
+By **default the container image should work out of the box** when installed in the cluster.
+The only thing to configure is SSH.

 The provisioner can be configured via the following environment variables: